sygmaprotocol/sygma-relayer/docs/general/Topology.md

 `./relayer topology test --hash 123  --url https://cloudflare-ipfs.com/ipfs/123  --decryptionKey 321`
 This command will fetch topology from IPFS and test it according to Relayers topology initialization flow.
-This allows to test correctnes of topology before actually call `RefreshKey`
+This allows to test correctnes of topology before actually calling `RefreshKey`